-Immediately following victory in the Pacific, the consensus within the War Department held that few foreign powers were interested in collecting against tactical U.S. military communications; likewise, the United States had little requirement for tactical COMINT collection.
-Thus, the rapid demobilization of the Army following the conclusion of hostilities resulted in the elimination of most of the Army's tactical COMINT collection capability and the deactivation of virtually all security monitoring elements.
+Immediately following victory in the Pacific, the consensus within the War Department held that few foreign powers were interested in collecting against tactical U.S. military communications; likewise, the U.S. had little requirement for tactical COMINT collection.
+Thus, the rapid demobilization of the Army during the period resulted in most of the Army's tactical COMINT and security monitoring elements being deactivated immediately following the conclusion of hostilities.
 The remainder were transferred to the newly established Army Security Agency (ASA).
-Demobilization left these elements and the ASA at less than 36 percent of its authorized enlisted end strength and 86 percent of its authorized officer end strength by October 1945.23 Progressive cuts to the Army budget and end strength in 1946 and 1947 forced the ASA to make difficult decisions regarding allocating its limited resources.
+Demobilization left these elements and the ASA at less than 36% of its authorized enlisted end strength and 86% of its authorized officer end strength by October 1945.
+Progressive cuts to the Army budget and end strength in 1946 and 1947 forced the ASA to make difficult decisions regarding allocating its limited resources.
 In line with the U.S. assessment of the strategic situation and its resource constraints, the ASA prioritized strategic fixed-site COMINT collection over maintaining tactical COMINT or security monitoring capability.
 This decision reflected the overall U.S. assessment that war was not imminent, that future conflicts would be fought in the air, and that the Army would have time to raise new forces at the start of a new conflict.
 As a result, by the end of 1947, nearly all tactical COMINT and security monitoring elements had been demobilized.24

-The end of the conflict and the establishment of the ASA also ended the Signal Corps' responsibility for security monitoring and information monitoring to enable decision-making.
-In essence, this marked the next phase and the latest defeat for the Signal Corps in a struggle dating back almost fifty years between it and the Military Intelligence Service over the boundaries among intelligence, security, and information.
-In mid-September, the War Department began administratively transferring COMINT and security roles from the Signal Corps to the Military Intelligence Service within the War Department.
-On 28 October, the chief of the Military Intelligence Service officially notified the commanding generals of the theaters that all SIGINT and signal security personnel and units would henceforth fall under the ASA.
-The decision split the three functions of monitoring between two different services.
+The end of the conflict and the establishment of the ASA also ended the Signal Corps' role as executive agent for security monitoring and information monitoring to enable decisionmaking.
+In essence, this marked the next phase and the latest defeat for the Signal Corps in a struggle between it and the Military Intelligence Division over the boundaries between intelligence, security, and information, dating back almost 50 years.25 In mid-September, the War Department began administratively transferring COMINT and security roles from the Signal Corps to the Military Intelligence Service within the War Department.
+On 28 October, the Chief of the Military Intelligence Division officially notified the commanding generals of the theaters that all signal intelligence and signal security personnel and units would henceforth fall under the ASA.26 The decision split the three functions of monitoring between two different services.
 Ensuring the communication of priority information remained, as it always had, within the Signal Corps' mission.
-However, securing information from enemy compromise and SIGINT collection now fell under the ASA and the Military Intelligence Service.
-This decision comported with the theater board's recommendation to separate the information management and security functions.
+However, securing information from enemy compromise and signal intelligence collection now fell under the ASA and the Military Intelligence Division.
+This decision comported with the Theater Board's recommendation to separate the information management and security functions.
 That recommendation and the decision to place all security monitoring elements under the ASA effectively broke up the SIAMs.
-This meant they would not become part of the postwar force structure and effectively left the tactical information services without an institutional champion, making their mothballing substantially easier.
+This meant they would not become part of the post-war force structure and effectively left the Tactical Information Services without an institutional champion - making their mothballing substantially easier.